Introduction To Package Identification

 However, there are a variety of high-volume situations where many-sided automated scanning tunnels may be necessary.
 Situations where you are unable to control the location of the LPN, such as when utilizing only the manufacturer’s UPC label on the outside of the package.
 Some labeling applications utilize the WMS database and rely solely on the UPC.

 Applications Where Multi-Sided Scanning may be necessary (generally in higher volume, very automated scanning facilities):

 - Cross-Docking: scanning-in product UPCs straight from the dock door, from the manufacturer or supplier, weighing, dimensioning and labeling it straight for outbound carrier shipment, conveying to another outgoing dock, with no product storage.

 - Inbound Receiving: scanning-in product UPCs or carrier labels straight from the carrier’s truck for inventory storage.

 - Package Variation & Odd Shapes: in some instances, products are simply such a wide variety that a scan tunnel can be the most efficient way to account for all the variety.
 A combination of flats, bags, padded mailers, wide package size variety, and shrink-wrapped products could result in the need for a scan tunnel.

 Often, the best way to meet the efficiency and ROI you are looking for is through some automation, combined with operator consistency as well.
-StreamTech’s applications engineers will work with you to define the scope of your project and provide recommendations for practical savings opportunities when possible.
+StreamTech’s applications engineers will work with you to define the scope of your project and provide recommendations about automated scanning for practical savings opportunities when possible.